Comparative Analysis via OncolinesProfiler™ to Identify Targets and Differentiators

 Mapping Your Compound in the Competitive Field

-Clustering analysis via OncolinesProfiler™ compares your compound’s IC50 fingerprint against the cellular activity of 213 anti-cancer therapeutics.
+Clustering analysis via OncolinesProfiler™ compares your compound’s IC50 fingerprint against the cellular activity of 248 anti-cancer therapeutics.
 The latter include standards of care, clinical stage candidates and experimental therapeutics.
-The anti-cancer drug list covers the wide variety of targets that is clinically applied or under investigation.
-Targets include tubulin, proteasome, topoisomerase, ubiquitin pathway, bromodomain, kinases, Wnt pathway, RNA synthesis, HDAC, EZH2, anti-apoptotic mechanisms and others.
+The anti-cancer drug list covers different modalities and a wide variety of targets that are clinically applied or under investigation.
+Modalities include small molecule inhibitors, monoclonal antibodies, antibody-drug conjugates and degraders.
+Examples of targets are tubulin, proteasome, topoisomerase, ubiquitin pathway, bromodomain, kinases, Wnt pathway, RNA synthesis, HDAC, EZH2 and anti-apoptotic mechanisms.

-• Your compound is mapped against 213 anti-cancer agents
+• Your compound is computationally mapped against 248 anti-cancer agents

-• IC50 values for 102 Oncolines® cancer cell lines are used in the analysis
+• IC50 values for 102 Oncolines® cancer cell lines are used in the unbiased analysis

 • The IC50 fingerprint determines similarity to other compounds

-• Standards of care and inhibitors of novel mechanisms are included
+• Standards of care and agents targeting novel mechanisms are included

 • Specific reference inhibitors can be added